Oaks Groups

 Held & Healing: Processing Grief & Loss

-Sign up in the Facebook group below for meeting dates!
+Sign up in the Facebook group below to get plugged into a community and to find our virtual meeting dates!
 This group is intended for men and women to connect with other parents of children with disabilities and encourage each other.

 Oaks Group FAQs: